gobrrrme/bitcoind_quick/README.md

 ./setup.sh
 ```

-If you want bitcoind and public pool, run setup.sh
+If you want bitcoind and public-pool, run setup.sh

 This script: